Federal & State Financial Aid

 Kansas Comprehensive Grant | up to $3,000*

 A Subsidized Loan is based on need, and the government pays the interest while you are in school.
 An Unsubsidized Loan is not need based, and is available to students regardless of financial need.
-The FAFSA is required. *Need-based award
+The FAFSA is required annually. *Need-based award

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 The maximum amount parents may borrow is cost of attendance minus all other financial aid.
-The FAFSA must be filed, even though this loan is not based on need.
+The FAFSA must be filed annually, even though this loan is not based on need.

-A variety of alternative private credit student loans are available.
-Information about these programs and other similar loans is available from Baker's Financial Aid Office.
+A variety of alternative private credit-based student loans are available.
+Information about these loans is available from Baker's Financial Aid Office.

 Federal Work Study (FWS)*

 Awarding of Federal Work Study eligibility does not guarantee a job.
-The average number of hours per week is eight and the typical award is $1,972.
+The average number of hours per week is six and the typical award is $1,480.
 Students are only paid for the hours they work.
 Renewal is based on job performance and by maintaining a 2.0 GPA. *Need-based award

-Students who intend to teach in an elementary or secondary school that serves students from low-income families, AND are majoring in a high-need field of foreign language, mathematics, reading specialist, science or special education, can be considered for a grant up to $4,000 per year.
-It is recommended that students complete introductory courses in education before considering this grant program due to the service obligation requirements.
+Students who intend to teach in a school that serves students from low-income families, AND are majoring in a high-need field of foreign language, mathematics, reading specialist, science or special education, can be considered for a grant up to $3,708 per year.
+It is recommended that students complete introductory courses in education before considering this grant program due to the service obligation requirements; therefore, this grant is not available to freshmen.

 Kansas State Scholarship | $100–$1,000*